 17. Catch a set by a top DJ

 Legendary New York DJ David Morales is still doing his Sunday Mass event every week, live on Facebook, and if you like that kind of thing, it’s really rather good.
 Closer to home, the House Proud Radio Show is currently streaming regularly on Twitch.

 18. Virtual zoo day at Chester Zoo

-Chester Zoo have run four of these events now and it sounds like there will be more.
+Chester Zoo’s Virtual Zoo Days have a now become a firm favourite in lockdown.
 We’ve had Asian cute otters, adorable tree kangaroos, penguins, Asiatic lions 🦁, Komodo dragons, Sulawesi macaques, elephants, reptiles and more.
 They stream live from both their Facebook page and their YouTube channel.
-We love it, it’s brilliant fun for the kids too, fingers crossed there’s another soon – if we see it pop up we’ll add the link.
+We love it, it’s brilliant fun for adults and kids alike!